primaryobjects/usersonline/Readme.md

 </html>
 ```

-If you are using express routes, you can display the UsersOnline list in your view route, as follows:
+If you are using express routing, you can display the UsersOnline list in your view route, as follows:

 ## index.js
 ```